EnumType/HomeSystem/Plugin Interface.md

 ## Listeners

 The plugin system also includes an event handling system.
 Your listener needs to implement the `net.enumtype.homesystem.plugin.events.Listener`.
-When you want to have a method called the method needs an `@EventHandler` annotation.
+When you want to have a method called, the method needs an `@EventHandler` annotation.
 The name of the method does not matter but the parameter of this method should be the event you want to handle (See [Events](#Events:)):